MUSTE-Project/MULLE/BACKLOG.md

 about the language of that sentence, so we don't really need the source- and target- language rows in the DB anymore.

-Issue #50: User registration
----

-Added a page for adding new users.
-TODO

-* Handle case when user already exists.

 Configuration options
 ---